Red Hair Gene: The Basics

 Melanin, a coloring pigment produced by the melanocyte cells in the hair, determines hair color.

-When melanocytes produce an excess of eumelanin, a type of dark-colored melanin pigment, people get black or brown hair.
+When melanocytes produce an excess of eumelanin, a dark-colored melanin pigment, people get black or brown hair.

 Those who don’t produce enough of this pigment have blond hair.

-The melanocytes in individuals with red hair produce another type of pigment called pheomelanin.
+In rare cases, the melanocytes produce another pigment called pheomelanin.

-Pheomelanin is a yellow/reddish pigment that causes the iconic red-colored hair.
+Pheomelanin is a yellow/reddish pigment responsible for the iconic red-colored hair.

-The type of melanin pigment produced by the melanocyte cells is dependent on a person’s genes.
+The type of melanin pigment the melanocyte cells produce depends on a person’s genes.

 Image: Types of Melanin Pigments